 According to First Rate 5 energy rating program, the house get’s 0.8 stars.
 Keep in mind the mandatory rating for new dwellings is 5 stars at the moment.
 From May 2010 on it will be increased to a 6 star minimum.
 What does the 0.8 stars mean?

 The energy use is 809.6 MJ/m².
 The floor area of 96m² brings us to an energy usage per year of 77,721 MJ , which will lead to energy bills of over $4,300, just for one year.

 Why does the house perform so badly?

 There are several reasons.

-– the walls are build as brick veneer, without insulation
+– the walls are built as brick veneer, without insulation

 (cold or hot air can ‘travel’ easily through the walls)

-(the windows perform extremely bad, single glazing aluminum windows are the worst case scenario)
+(the windows perform extremely bad, single glazing aluminium windows are the worst case scenario)

 – wall and ceiling vents